angelawyman/javascript-review/1-intro.md

 ### Comparison Operators
 `==, ===, !=, !==, >, >=, <, <=`

+= One equal sign is an assignment.
+== Two equal signs is a comparison
+=== Three equal signs is a comparison and also checks if they are the same type.

 Comparison operators are used in logical statements to determine equality or difference between variables or values and  they always return true or false.

 ```bash
 5 == 10 false - equal to
 5===10 false - identical